 Over the years, green living has become important to me.
 I recycle everything that can be recycled, I try to avoid buying items in containers that are not recyclable in my area and I follow the tips issued by my utility company on saving energy.
 For example, I cut off lights when I am not in the room, I unplug things when I am not using them and I get household items regularly serviced.
 Although I can barely tell by looking at my utility bill I still try to save.
 But I must admit, I know that much of it has to do with the record-breaking heat that the summer has brought with it.

 One of my usual activities to create motivation is to browse online at concepts for my dream home.
-This week I came across solar panels from Dulas.
-They have a neat chart on their website that breaks down how solar panels work.
+This week I came across this neat chart that breaks down how solar panels work.

 I knew that solar panels produced energy from the sunrays but the chart broke down how energy is imported into the home while the unused portion is exported out to the grid.
 I am assuming that the utility company purchases the exported energy.
 This is genius and not to mention that they will owe me money for a chance.